jpedro/jpedro.github.io/random.md

 # Random Thoughts

-## The most undersold value of public clouds
+## The most undersold value of the cloud

 Their single API.
 That's it.